The Bold and the Beautiful: Start and development of the series

 The rivalry between Stephanie and Brooke also becomes a key storyline in the series.
-The strong willed Stephanie originally has a cordial relationship with the Logans after hiring their catering company.
+The strong-willed Stephanie originally has a cordial relationship with the Logans after hiring their catering company.
 But she soon disapproves of Brooke becoming part of the Forresters' lives, believing she is an "opportunist from the valley" who swooped in after the "wedding of the year in the fashion world" was called off.
 Stephanie also does not initially recognize that Beth is the same woman who was Eric's former college girlfriend.
 Having marital problems since the start of series, Eric soon seeks the comfort of Beth.
 Once Stephanie learns of the affair, she secretly hires a private investigator to track down Steven Logan and then sends an anonymous letter to the Logan household as to his whereabouts.
 After Donna finally convinces their father to return home, Stephanie arranges with Bill Spencer to give Stephen a job in Paris.
 Only Brooke figures out that Stephanie was the one working behind the scenes.
-When confronted, Stephanie justifies her actions to Brooke saying that she is trying to save both of their families, and threatens Brooke that unless otherwise she will ruin her relationship with Ridge.
+When confronted, Stephanie justifies her actions to Brooke saying that she is trying to save both of their families, and threatens Brooke that otherwise she will ruin her relationship with Ridge.
 After her parents reunite and move to Paris, and realizing to what extremes Stephanie would go to get what she wants, Brooke swears revenge.

 Felicia and Kristen Forrester eventually choose to follow their own paths, leaving the family company to be run by Ridge, Thorne, Rick, Marcus, and their families.
 A key element of the show in the late 1990s was Brooke and Eric's son Rick's relationship with singer turned fashion designer Amber Moore.